sc-forks/solidity-coverage/docs/testrpc-sc.md

 + set by default to [its `coverage` branch](https://github.com/sc-forks/ganache-core-sc)
 + depends on `sc-forks/ethereumjs-vm-sc.git`
 + depends on `sc-forks/provider-engine-sc.git#8.1.19`
-+ differs from `truffle-suite/ganache-core` by these deps AND [two lines](https://github.com/sc-forks/ganache-core/blob/ae31080cdc581fef416a1c68cbe28ff71b6fb7c9/lib/blockchain_double.js#L36-L37) in `blockchain_double.js` which set the block and transaction default gas limits.
++ differs from `truffle-suite/ganache-core` by these deps and [two lines](https://github.com/sc-forks/ganache-core/blob/ae31080cdc581fef416a1c68cbe28ff71b6fb7c9/lib/blockchain_double.js#L36-L37) in `blockchain_double.js` which set the block and transaction default gas limits.